shadanan/shadanan.github.io/SoftwarePolitics.md

 In the conservative view, static typing (whether explicit or inferred) is taken on faith as an absolute necessity for modern software engineering.
 It is not something that one questions.
 It is a non-issue: a cornerstone of what constitutes the very definition of Acceptable Engineering Practice.

 In the liberal's view, static typing is analogous to Security Theater.
-It exists solely to make people feel safe.
+It exists solely to make people *feel* safe.
 People (and airports) have proven time and again that you can be just as statistically secure without it.
 But some people need it in order to feel "safe enough".

 That's a pretty big difference of opinion -- one I'm sure you can relate to, regardless of how you feel about it.

 I'm not going to try to defend my view here, since that's what all those old blog posts were for.
 If I haven't convinced you by now, then there's not much point in continuing to try.
 I respect your opinion.
-Well, now.
+Well, *now*.
 And I hope you now have a little better understanding of mine.

 I should, however, mention that there is an unrelated (i.e. politically-neutral) point on which both camps agree: namely, that static types yield better toolchain support.
 This is undeniably true today, and I have made it my life's work to ensure that it is not true tomorrow.